LuckboxGG/logger-factory/README.md

 - `skipTimestamps` Whether to include the timestamps in the logged message.
 Can be turned off if using kubernetes, since it has integrated functionality to timestamp all messages.
 Defaults to false.
-- `debug` - Whether to enable Sentry adapter in debug mode (NOTE: even in debug mode, not working Sentry server will not crash the code).
-Defaults to false.
 - `logLevel` - The minimum logging level that will be logged with that adapter.

 #### Console adapter